 After breakfast and a short concluding session, we will transport you to either Skipton railway station or Manchester Airport, according to your preference.

 The full price of the tour varies according to your accommodation requirements as follows.
-Please note that all rooms have two beds, and therefore the ‘single’ rooms are for guests wanting sole occupancy.
+Please note that most rooms have two beds, and therefore some of the ‘single’ rooms are for guests wanting sole occupancy.

 - A single room with en suite bathroom = £1800 per person.